CarsonPage/CPSC4420-ObjDetection/Task1/README.txt

  |       Notes       |
 [*]-----------------[*]

+- Steps 2 & 3 of the "compile yourself" section are inlcuded as part of this repo.
 - You can adjust the confidence threshold in the code to control sensitivity.
 - The .exe version does not need to be in the same folder as its dependencies in order to run.
 The dependencies are packaged with the executable.